Love of the Wild in Tanzania

 Datoga Tribe

 A relaxed discussion with the Datoga women revealed more about their customs.
 Their tradition continues with male authority over social and political life.
-They have multiple wives who reside in separate rooms and raise their children as siblings.
+They have multiple wives who live in separate rooms and raise their children as siblings.
 We wanted to know what women look for in a potential mate.
 They look for intelligence, good looks, and strength, which they want to see carried into the future.
 Sounds familiar, huh?

 Information about the Datoga Tribe comes from “Africa 101 Last Tribes.”